 Parenting a strong-willed child can be both difficult and rewarding.
 I remember when my daughter was younger and I first learned the word ‘spirited’ because a babysitter had used that word to describe my daughter.
 At first, I didn’t really know what that was, but after looking into it I realized… oh, yeah… that’s SO her!

 For years I sat there listening to the advice of friends and family around me.
 Everyone had an opinion that would make her more well-behaved.
-She needed more discipline, she needed a firmer hand, more structure, more consequences.
+She needed more discipline, she needed a firmer hand, more structure, and more consequences.
 But what my strong-willed daughter really needed was a strong mom.

 It turns out what I was doing wrong, was listening to those other moms.